rmarijn/semaphore/README.md

-Here tou will find some files i used for testing ansible
+Here you will find some files i used for testing ansible